adknudson/thesis/docs/030-methods.md

 We will be using `Stan` for model fitting throughout this paper. `Stan` allows for MCMC sampling of Bayesian models using a variant of Hamiltonian Monte Carlo called the No-U-Turn sampler (NUTS).
 HMC can be though of as a physics simulation: a massless "particle" is imparted with a random direction and some amount of kinetic energy in a probability field, and is stopped after a number of steps, $L$, called leapfrog steps.
 The stopping point is the new proposal sample.
 The NUTS algorithm removes the need for leapfrog steps by stopping automatically when the particle begins to double back and retrace its steps [@hoffman2014no].
 This sampling scheme has a much higher rate of accepted samples, and also comes with many built-in diagnostic tools that let us know when the sampler is having trouble efficiently exploring the posterior.

 The NUTS algorithm samples in two phases: a warm-up phase and a sampling phase.
 During the warm-up phase, the sampler is automatically tuning three internal parameters that can significantly affect the sampling efficiency.
-The sum of the potential energy and the kinetic energy of the system is called the Hamiltonian, and is conserved along the trajectory of the particle [@stanref].
-The path that the particle takes is a discrete approximation to the actual path where the position of the particle is updated in small steps called leapfrog steps (see @leimkuhler2004simulating for a detailed explanation of the leapfrog algorithm).
-A divergent transition happens when the simulated trajectory is far from the true trajectory as measured by the Hamiltonian.

 ## Non-centered parameterization

 Because HMC is a physics simulation, complicated geometry or posteriors with steep slopes can be difficult to traverse if the step size is too course.
 The solution is to explore a simpler geometry, and then transform the sample into the target distribution.
 Reparameterization is especially important for hierarchical models.
 For `Stan`, sampling from a standard normal or uniform distribution is very easy, and so the non-centered parameterization can alleviate divergent transitions.
 Here we present three reparameterizations that we use in the next chapter.
+The left-hand side shows the centered parameterization, and the right-hand side shows the non-centered parameterization.

-**Non-centered Gaussian distribution**
+**Gaussian distribution** with mean $\mu$ and standard deviation $\sigma$:

 \setstretch{1.0}
 \begin{equation}